hydpy-dev/hydpy/hydpy/docs/development.rst

 is not allowed to assign an unknown string to the `outputfiletype` of a :class:`~hydpy.core.filetools.SequenceManager`:

-    >>> from hydpy import SequenceManager
+    >>> from hydpy.core.filetools import SequenceManager
     >>> sm = SequenceManager()
     >>> sm.outputfiletype = 'test'
     Traceback (most recent call last):
       ...
-    NotImplementedError: The given output file type `test` is not implemented yet.
-Please choose one of the following file types: ('npy', 'asc').
+    ValueError: The given sequence file type `test` is not implemented.
+Please choose one of the following file types: npy and asc.

 Of course, the extensive usage of protected attributes increases the length of the source code and slows computation time.
 But,